openfabr/cdf/docs/user-guide/package-implementation.md

 # Package Implementation

 A `Package` - is a concrete implementation of a collection of `Constructs` based on a `Framework Implementation` and `Package Spec`.
 Package Authors produce these.
-They can craft and share infrastructure abstractions as packages.
+They decide which services to bundle in the package and how much to encapsulate.
+Think encapsulating common patterns and best practices.
 We expect internal Platform Engineering teams, third-party consultancies, and FABR to be natural Package authors.
-Example: see [awscdk-sample/lib/fabr/aws-cdk](../../awscdk-sample/lib/fabr/aws-cdk) sample project.
+Example: see [samples/packages/fabr/aws-cdk](../../samples/packages/fabr/aws-cdk) sample project.

 - **IaC Runtime** - a package implementation is based on _one_ of [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html), [TF CDK](https://developer.hashicorp.com/terraform/cdktf), or [Pulumi](https://www.pulumi.com/docs/).
 `Config Definition` implementation - defines the schema of the package-specific `Constructs` and their config.
 This schema inherits from the `Package Schema` which inherits from the `Framework Schema`.
 It lives in `config.def.json`